 This morning we venture into Central Park to Bethesda Fountain, whose neoclassical sculpture, known as The Angel of the Waters, looks out over arcaded terraces and lush greenery.
 This serene oasis amid New York’s urban landscape provides multiple opportunities to put into practice the advanced camera-handling techniques discussed the night before.
 Then head to the classroom for an edit-and-critique session with your instructors, followed by an introductory lecture on flash.
 Camera and flash in hand, we'll then make our way to Times Square for an on-location flash demo and time to practice your new-found skills with artificial lighting.

 Located in one of the city’s great public spaces, the Union Square Greenmarket started in 1976 with just twelve local farmers.
 Now more than one hundred farmers, bakers, cheesemongers, vintners, and florists congregate to peddle their wares.
 With its electric energy and feasts of color and texture, the market is a perfect spot to practice your new light-crafting skills.
 Mid-morning we'll head back to the classroom for a working lunch and an edit-and-critique session, followed by a technical lecture.
-This afternoon’s assignment brings us to the Meatpacking District, once home to slaughterhouses and meatpacking plants and now one of New York’s most glamorous neighborhoods.
+This afternoon’s assignment brings us to Greenwich Village.
+Once a rural isolated hamlet north of the 17th century's European Settlement on Manhattan Island, Greenwich Village has been a long time haven for artists, and was the birthplace of the Beat Movement of the 1950s and 1960s.
+Its 'named' rather than 'numbered' streets have organically developed and many of the neighborhood's streets are narrow and some curve at odd angles and make for images full of historic character and charm.
 We’ll gather tonight for a presentation of the weekend’s best images, followed by dinner.